googlefonts/gf-docs/BugFixing.md

 1. PR must contain only one family
 2. Fix must be done at source
-3. Fix must be repeatable
+3. Post processing and hotfixes must be repeatable
 4. PR title must mention family folder
 5. PR message must mention which bug is fixed
 6. METADATA.pb must be regenerated for each PR if a font has been modified